cyfdecyf/GoEmu/dis-x86/x86-insn.md

 Prefix
 ======

-- **Operand-size override prefix** can overide the operand and address size for a particular instruction.
+- **Operand-size override prefix** can override the operand and address size for a particular instruction.

   > The operand-size override prefix allows a program to switch between 16- and